-Cognitive therapy patients do the following:
+CBT patients do the following:

 A key premise of this type of treatment is that it isn't others or their actions that cause our negative moods or personal problems, but our thoughts and reactions.
-In other words, cognitive therapists believe that it isn't 'them' but 'us' that cause and control our realities.
+In other words, CBT therapists believe that it isn't 'them' but 'us' that cause and control our realities.
 These specialists have the tools to help patients overcome negative thinking, once and for all.

 Kaylee and her therapist came up with things that she could do to prepare to leave her home.
 Together they 'rehearsed' what it would be like when Kaylee had to go to the grocery store or a doctor's appointment, allowing her to handle her emotions and fears better when the time came along.